Oluwatosin017/Albert-Einstein-tribute/readme.md

 This is a personal project dedicated to the tribute of Albert Einstein

 ## Reasons
 I chose him because i aspire to be like him.
-He was one of the greates physicist of all time and changed the world.
+He was one of the greatest physicist of all time and changed the world.
 He was super smart and created the atomic bomb with his infamous equation "E = MC^2"

 ## Typography & Styling